Table of Contents

 1. Can I get a disability for a short time due to surgery in California?

 Short-term disability insurance provides coverage for cosmetic and elective procedures.
-However, your healthcare provider must affirm that the surgery prevents you from performing your regular work duties.
+However, your healthcare provider must affirm that the surgery prevents you from performing your regular duties.

 2. Who qualifies for a temporary disability grant?